matomo-org/matomo-sdk-ios/README.md

 PiwikTracker supports the Piwik bulk tacking interface and can send several events in the same Piwik request, reducing the number of requests, increase speed and saving battery.
 The default value is set to 20 events per request.

-The bulk request encoding changed in Piwik 2.0 and the tracker support the new encoding format out of the box.
+The bulk request encoding changed in Piwik 2.0 and the tracker support the new encoding format by default.
 If your app is still connecting to a Piwik 1.X server you can enable 1.x bulk encoding by defining the macro `PIWIK1_X_BULK_ENCODING` in your apps .pch file:

 ```objective-c
 // Enable legacy Piwik 1.X bulk request encoding